Thor (Marvel Comics): Fictional character biography

 In the 2011 "Fear Itself" storyline, Odin's brother Cul, who is known as The Serpent, emerges from his imprisonment by Odin, and wages war on Earth.
 Thor fights and defeats the Serpent, sacrificing his own life.
 Kid Loki seeks out Blake to resurrect Thor.
 A revived Thor then faces Gorr the God Butcher and teams with a younger and an older version of himself to defeat Gorr, though Gorr's condemnation of the gods shakes Thor's confidence, and he finds himself unable to lift Mjolnir.
 The hammer is taken by Thor's ally Jane Foster, who temporarily becomes the new Thor before inspiring his confidence and returning the role to him.

-When Malekith the Accursed wages the War of the Realms, Thor sacrifices his eye in exchange for the wisdom to defeat him, and Thor then reunites with his past and future selves as well as Foster's Thor to win the battle.
-When Galactus arrives to warn of the Black Winter, he imbues Thor with the Power Cosmic and enlists him as a herald, only for Thor to use the power to kill him.
+When Malekith the Accursed wages the War of the Realms, Thor's arm is cut off and he sacrifices his eye in exchange for the wisdom to defeat Malekith, and Thor then reunites with his past and future selves as well as Foster's Thor to win the battle.

+When Galactus arrives to warn of the Black Winter, the destroyer of the previous multiverse that Galactus was born in, he imbues Thor with the Power Cosmic, which automatically restores Thor's missing arm and eye, and enlists him as a herald, only for Thor to kill both him and the Black Winter for their genocidal crimes.

+Thor would later engage in battle against a group of elder gods led by Utgard-Loki and released by Thor's mother Gaea, who wishes to destroy humanity to stop it from systematically destroying Earth's natural environment and animal species.
+After prevailing against several of his opponents, Thor is assassinated by Loki as a magical blood sacrifice to empower a powerful spell of unknown nature, the Bifrost Bridge to Earth is shattered in the process, and all memories of Thor and the other Asgardians disappear from all people on Earth as a result.
+Directly after this, Thor's spirit engages in battle with the Jormundgand-possessed Donald Blake.
+Thor frees Blake's spirit from Jormungand, and reincarnates it as an amnesiac mortal on Earth named Sigurd Jarlson.
+Jarlson undergoes a first trial against several of Thor's earthly enemies, led by Dario Agger, the CEO of the environment-destroying Roxxon Energy Corporation, and then a second trial against Thor's prophecised doom, the Midgard Serpent.
+After escaping with help from Loki, Jarlson is sent on his final test that involves a journey into mystery across the other 9 realms of the world tree Yggdrasil, in order to return Thor to life.